sbocce/hyper2D/README.md

 ### Citing Hyper2D in your work

-Hyper2D comes for free.
+Hyper2D comes for free: if you use Hyper2D in your research, citing it is the best way of supporting us.
-We don't have a specific journal publication for it, however, if you use Hyper2D in your research, you could cite the following publication, where we use Hyper2D to solve the Euler equations and some other hyperbolic PDEs:
+We don't have a specific journal publication for it, but in this one, we use Hyper2D to solve the Euler equations and some other hyperbolic PDEs:

 S. Boccelli, J. G. McDonald, T. E. Magin, _14-moment maximum-entropy modelling of collisionless ions for Hall thruster discharges_, http://arxiv.org/abs/2202.04159